apache/calcite-avatica-go/site/go_development.md

 You will be asked to select the tag to build release artifacts for.
 The latest tag is automatically selected if no tag is selected.

-The release artifacts will be placed in the `dist/` folder.
+The release artifacts will be placed in a folder named for the release within the `dist/` folder.